Warning: Excessive Schmoopiness

 "I don't know.
 How did people travel in the stone age?"

-Annie giggles.
+Annie smiles.
 "I'm sorry.
 Still too soon for the age jokes?"

 "Yes, and for the record it will always be too soon."
 He holds her chin in a pinch, gazing at her determinedly.
 "Okay?"

-She nods in his hand, smile a little mischievous.
+She nods in his hand, smile a little mischievous still.
 "Okay."

-The surge of silence is only broken by the slight whirr of the florescent light above and the cold wind outside rattling the glass of the window.
-Jeff threads his fingers through Annie's.
-At his touch she looks at him with a smile she probably hoped was reassuring, but her chest rises rapidly and Jeff can see the obvious flutter of her pulse at the base of her neck, and somehow, her nerves are comforting.
+The surge of silence is only broken by the slight whirr of the florescent light above and the wind outside rattling the glass of the window.
+Jeff threads his fingers through Annie's, not sure what else to do at this point and acting purely on instinct.
+At his touch she looks at him with a smile she probably hoped was reassuring, but her chest rises too fast and Jeff can see the obvious flutter of her pulse at the base of her neck, and somehow, her nerves are comforting.
 It makes him feel less alone in the twist and turn of his insides doing all kinds of things that do not feel normal right now.

 The two minutes feel like a lifetime stretched out soundlessly, full of awkward little glances at watches and huffs of breath and fingers squeezed too tight.